spyder-ide/spyder/REVIEW.md

 Bad days occur to everyone, in that occasion you deserve a break: try to take your time and stay offline.

+Consider focusing on the most important reviews first (the things that will block the PR from being merged) to avoid overloading authors.

+Be mindful that every contributor has different experiences and skills; new contributors may have things to learn about Spyder, but the reviewer can often learn from working with them as well.

 ### Expected reviewer behavior

 Pull requests are a key space for community interaction, and reviewing PRs is a vital part of maintaining any project.